VivekYadav7272/patina/docs/src/integrate/patina_dxe_core_requirements.md

 > Platforms must create Resource Descriptor HOB v2s for all memory resources including MMIO and reserved memory with
 > a valid cacheability attribute set.

+#### 2.2.1 Resource Descriptor Hob v2 Guidance

+Resource Descriptor HOBs are produced by a platform to describe ranges that compose the system's memory map.
+Historically, some platforms have only described memory that is in use, but the HOBs should describe the entire system memory map, as it stands, at the end of the HOB-producer phase.
+This includes caching attributes in V2 resource descriptor HOBs so that Patina is able to consume the data and provide enhanced memory protections from the start of DXE.

+##### PEI Video Region Example

+By the start of DXE, most system memory should be configured as Write Back (EFI_MEMORY_WB), and most Memory Mapped I/O should be configured as uncached (EFI_MEMORY_UC).
+There are exceptions to this, based upon platform level decisions.

+One example is a PEI Video driver.
+If PEI configured a video device and displayed a logo on the screen, the memory region associated with the frame buffer would usually be configured as write combined (EFI_MEMORY_WC) for performance.
+If the video region was not configured as write combined, then attempting to display anything on the screen would be extremely slow.
+The caching attributes for this region would need to be reported through a non-overlapping resource descriptor HOB for that region.

+The write combined cache setting would persist throughout the rest of the boot process, including after GOP drivers start managing the video device.
+The other transition point would be prior to handing off to the OS.
+At that point, the region would transition to uncached (EFI_MEMORY_UC).
+The OS would then be responsible to managing caching attributes.

+##### Firmware Devices

+SPI flash accessible through MMIO is another complex example.

+Consider the following scenario:

+- 64MB SPI part, mapped to 0xFC00_0000 - 0xFFFF_FFFF.
+- FVs in the SPI part
+  - 0xFD00_0000 - 0xFD04_FFFF - Non Volatile Ram
+  - 0xFD05_0000 - 0xFE40_FFFF - DXE code
+  - 0xFF00_0000 - 0xFFFF_FFFF - PEI code
+- HPET enabled, mapped to 0xFED0_0000 - 0xFED0_03FF.

+Note: Both the HPET region and the FV hobs overlaps with the SPI region.

+The HPET should have a MMIO resource descriptor HOB for its region, with cache type uncached (EFI_MEMORY_UC).
+The SPI flash can be reported around the HPET region as MMIO resources with the uncached attribute (EFI_MEMORY_UC) and with the memory type write protect (EFI_MEMORY_WP).

 #### 2.3 Overlapping HOBs Prohibited

 Patina does not allow there to be overlapping Resource Descriptor HOB v2s in the system and the DXE Readiness Tool will